HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

     $\mathcal{T}$.

 [^3]:
-    You can find a proof in Shulman and Simpson's note [_Dependent Choice in Johnstone's Topological Topos_][21]
+    You can find a proof in Shulman and Simpson's aptly named note [_Dependent Choice in Johnstone's Topological Topos_][21]

 [^4]: